AntczakEI/app-ads/_posts/2026-03-21-how-to-recover-between-two-training-sessions-in-one-day.md

 You do not need a perfect macro formula.
 You need a sensible meal or snack that fits the time window.

-## Should You Nap Between Sessions?
+## Should you nap between sessions?

 Sometimes yes.
 Sometimes no.